 International academic benchmarking · Ages 6–17

-A free adaptive assessment benchmarked against UK, US, PISA and IB standards — so you know exactly where your child stands, not just in their class, but internationally.
+A free adaptive assessment benchmarked against UK, US, PISA and IB standards — so you know exactly where your child stands internationally.

 Sample result